nerock/omi-test/assignment_01/README.md

+## Explanation
+As we talked about code generation from swagger and grpc I've chosen to use grpc with gateway (so it exposes the required rest api call).
+The idea is to make every dependency replaceable so the business operations do not know which kind of storage they use or that an event is sent when an account is updated.
+I added this in a custom middleware, another way to do it could be as a grpc interceptor but would allow less control (or if this operation is called in some other way in the future the event wouldn't be sent).

+The event itself it's also a proto message, using nats encoded client.
+This encoded client is useful to avoid parsing but limiting, as I didn't see a way to ack or nack an event, so I used the normal client on the receiver.
+The event uses protobuf "oneof" which is a way to have different kind of types (kind of generics) in a proto message, so we could add extra details for different audit logs (account created, deleted, etc...)

+The services can be built natively or with docker via the Makefiles or with docker compose.
+It will require to provide valid configs (the `config_dev.json` in each service are valid configs) as `config.json`.
+If not using compose the service names un the configs uris (postgres, nats), should be changed to `localhost` or whichever remote host.

+To run everything with docker compose also create a valid `.env`, the `.env_example` is a valid configuration that corresponds to
+`config_dev.json` in the services.
+The run with `docker compose -f docker-compose.nats.yaml -f docker-compose.services.yaml up`

+Finally, I've tried to complete all the bonus points, but couldn't do the jaeger part as I'm not too familiar tracing over events, so
+I couldn't find a simple way to send trace details over nats.

 ## Introduction

 This test aims at demonstrating your capacity to develop a service from scratch in Go, using both synchronous and asynchronous communication.
 We expect from your code to be: